Super easy Instant Pot Steamed Carrots ready in less than 15 minutes. This is a great side to enjoy with some rice or protein.

 How to pressure cook Whole Carrots in the Instant Pot?

-For whole carrots, the time will depend on the thickness of the carrots.
+For whole carrots, the time will depend on their thickness.
 If they are thin, I would suggest 3 minutes on Steam mode.
 Increase cooking time depending on the thickness.

 Common Questions